 If you find those in your shelves to be infested with moths, throw them away immediately.
 This will prevent the moths from spreading.
 It is advisable to store dry food in sealed metal containers because meal moths can chew their way into boxes and even plastic.
 Also, clean your cupboard every week.
 Remove everything on your cupboards and cabinets and wipe with a cloth.
 Use vacuum as much as possible to remove even the eggs.

-Clothes moths – Clothes moths are different from pantry moths in that they have different food preferences Clothes moths are the types of moths that damage clothing and other furniture.
+Clothes moths are different from pantry moths in that they have different food preferences Clothes moths are the types of moths that damage clothing and other furniture.
 They eat the proteins found in the clothes.
 They typically choose clothes that are dirty and a bit wet.

-You would know you have been attacked by clothes moths if your clothes have little holes on it.
+You would know you have been attacked by clothes moths if your clothes have little holes on them.
 Another sign is the presence of fecal matter from the clothes moths, which usually contain the dye of the fabric it fed on, so their feces would appear as having the same color as the fabric.

 Clothes moths like dark and damp areas where they can be undisturbed.
 Remove your clothes from the cabinet every once in a while, then wipe the cabinet’s surfaces using a cloth that is soaked in detergent.
 This will kill the larvae.
 Wash or dry clean all your clothes every once in a while when it has been left unused for quite some time.
 Freezing your clothes can also help kill the larvae.
 Put your clothes in a plastic bag before freezing them.
 Also, use repellents and mothballs to repel moths.